 We took our first rental car for this trip at Raleigh in North Carolina, and my booking had mentioned that we have a wild card car waiting for us.

 So when we landed in Raleigh in North Carolina, we took a luggage trolley and loaded our 5 bags on it.
 Of course you have to pay a few dollars for that trolley.
-After that we headed to the Dollar Rentl service counter located at the arrivals itself.
-The documentation process was over in a few minutes, basically scanning your drivers licence and then authorizing your credit card.
+After that we headed to the Dollar Rental Car service counter located at the arrivals itself.
+The documentation process was over in a few minutes, basically scanning your drivers license and then authorizing your credit card.

 One pro tip is that I took an Overseas mediclaim policy which also included rental car insurance for any damages, that saved me a lot in buying insurance separately for the car.